aschester/frib-e2sar/README.md

 - Ensure that useCP is set to the same value in both the segmenter and reassembler configuration files.
 - Pipeline configuration is entirely hardcoded, so be cautious when changing e.g., ringbuffer names.
 - In "most" cases the pipeline can safely shut itself down when it encounters and error.
 Ctrl-C (SIGINT) will be propagated to all child processes and is generally the safest way to exit the python scripts.
 In some cases hanging processes must be killed on the command line.
 Most likely this is going to be a stray ringFragmentSource.
+- For parallel event building from raw DDAS data, setting long accumulation windows for `reasseble.py` and `run_recv_pipe.py` may be necessary to ensure that the data initially buffered "long enough" to ensure no late fragments are output.
+The window may have to be quite large: for run 72 raw data and 4 parallel raw and sorted ringbuffers, windows of 1000s were needed.
+- How do we get data out of the sorter and/or through the log stage faster?
+At relatively modest rates with single thread receive, rates can cap out well below the transmission speed at ~ 50 Mbps (!!!!)

 ## Appendix A: NSCLDAQ build configuration